Haddingjar

+They have been identified with the Alci mentioned by Tacitus.
+According to Tacitus, the Alci were worshiped as gods by cross-dressing priests (male priests dressed in female clothing).
+These gods were described in the "Roman language" as Castor and Pollux.

 Origins

 It has been suggested that they were originally two Proto-Germanic legendary heroes by the name *Hazdingōz, meaning the "longhairs", and that they were identical to the Alci mentioned by Tacitus.
 According to Tacitus, the Alci were worshiped as gods by priests in female clothing: